IPBES-Data/IPBES_xxx_Chy_project_template/README.md

+This repository is part of an ongoing IPBES project.

+The authors do not take any responsibility for it's copntent or the correct working of the code.
+If scripts in here wipe your data, you are on your own.

+Nevertheless, please feel free to browse the code and re-use it at your own risk.
+Once finalised, the final repo will be published on Zenodo
+- LICENSE?

 The info in `% %` need to be changed to the appropriate values.
 In addition, the empty fields need to be filled in.

 # %PROJECT_NAME%